Toby A. Travis, EdD

 3 Essential Elements Unique to Authentic Christian Schools

-This article is reprinted by permission of Dr. Toby A. Travis and TrustED - our strategic partner for Leadership Training.
-The article, 4 Essential Areas of Leader Involvement in the Nuts & Bolts of School identified the “Nuts & Bolts” as referring to curriculum, instruction, and assessment.
+In the article, 4 Essential Areas of Leader Involvement in the Nuts & Bolts of a School, I identified the “Nuts & Bolts” are referring to curriculum, instruction, and assessment.
 When it comes to the Christian School leader, however, there are unique considerations.

 The Preparation of the teacher